mtomtom/symplastic-guard-cell-connections/README.md

 - ```$ make clean```
 - ```$ make```
 - ```$ make run and MorphoDynamX should open.```
-In MorphoDynamX, under /Process/Tools/Python/Python Script input fourcellsim.py or twocellsim.py for a four or two cell simulation respectively.
+In MorphoDynamX, under /Process/Tools/Python/Python Script input inflate-outputs.py.
 Press 'Step' (the play button) to run the simulation.
 This should now run a simulation.
-To run the model with an alternate mesh, replace baseline.mdxm and the associated *.txt files with those in the sub-folders named 'barley-meshes', 'brachy-meshes' and 'bdmute-meshes'.
 To create pictures/gif of the simulation.

 In MorphoDynamX, under /Process/Tools/Python/Python Script input take-pics.py.
 Press 'Step' (the play button) to create the pictures/gif.
 The output input/output directory is that specified in globals.py.
 (Also see limitations below)

-To run the model using 3D Elements
-In a terminal, navigate to the directory code-3d
-- ```$ make clean```
-- ```$ make```
-- ```$ make run and MorphoDynamX should open.```
-In MorphoDynamX, under /Process/Model select 01 FEM Wedges and press 'Step' (the play button) to run the simulation.
-The version of MorphoDynamX that runs 3D elements, does not have the necessary add-on to calculate the geometric dimensions related to pore size.
-In order to obtain these measurements, the inflated mesh should be saved and opened in the version of MorphoDynamX in the directory 'code'.
+## Onion models

 To run the automated onion models:
 Run the run_mdx_onion.sh script - ```$ ./run_mdx_onion.sh```.
+There is no need to compile the code first, as this script will do this automatically.
 Select "Symplastic Connections/Figure simulations" from the drop down menu on the right.
-Figures 3b, S2a and S2a can be run by selecting the correct respective label in the "Figure" field.
+Figures 3b, 3c, S2a and S2b can be run by selecting the correct respective label in the "Figure" field.

 ## Current limitations